emilasheras/s6/Tasklist.md

 - [x] make the whole thing responsive (bs5)
 - [x] make at least one thing responsive with media queries for the sake of it
 - [x] upload into a github repo
-    - [ ] make a readme.md that explains the project and intention
 - [x] make a favicon
 - [x] make a logo
 - [x] make a footer